Tommy Pham Preview, Player Props: Diamondbacks vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have a 4.03 team ERA that ranks 12th among all league pitching staffs.
+- The Rangers' 4.02 team ERA ranks 12th among all league pitching staffs.

-- Rangers pitchers combine to give up the eighth-fewest home runs in baseball (137 total, 1.1 per game).
+- Rangers pitchers combine to allow 138 home runs (1.1 per game), the seventh-fewest in the league.

-- The lefty's most recent appearance was on Wednesday against the Los Angeles Angels, when he tossed six innings, surrendering one earned run while giving up six hits.
+- In his most recent time out on Thursday against the Los Angeles Angels, the right-hander went seven innings, allowing one earned run while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.